rstropek/htl-mobile-computing/node-fundamentals.md

 * Write code (e.g. `app.js`)
 * Run code with `node app.js`

-Note that there are better ways (e.g. existing libraries and frameworks) to implement some features of the following samples.
-However, here we want to learn about Node.js fundamentals, so we use more low-level APIs
+> Note that there are better ways (existing packages on NPM) to implement some features of the following samples.
+However, we want to learn about Node.js fundamentals, so we use more low-level APIs.

 <!-- .slide: class="left" -->